-The three royal colleges of physicians of the United Kingdom require experienced clinicians to become examiners and assess candidates undergoing the MRCP(UK) Part 2 Clinical Examination (PACES).
+We require experienced clinicians to become examiners and assess candidates undergoing the MRCP(UK) Part 2 Clinical Exam (PACES).

 MRCP(UK) PACES examiner eligibility